The 4 Week Suspension Trainer Workout Routine For Serious Muscle

 The TRX Suspension Trainer Workout ProgramThis program has taken the time tested methods from bodybuilding and fused it with functional training.
 It's a fresh take on the conventional approach to building muscle that can be used for different levels of trainees as mentioned above.

-The program is a three day split: a push workouts that hits the chest, shoulders and triceps, a pull workout that attacks the back, biceps and traps and a total body circuit that serves as a metabolic conditioning circuit. i'd recommend running this program for four weeks and then depending on your desired training adaptation you can make an adjustment afterwards.
+The program is a three-day split: a push workouts that hits the chest, shoulders and triceps, a pull workout that attacks the back, biceps and traps and a total body circuit that serves as a metabolic conditioning circuit.
+I'd recommend running this program for four weeks and then depending on your desired training adaptation you can make an adjustment afterward.

 Each set in the workout should be performed as a superset, ti-set or giant set, depending on how many movements are listed.
 Once the required movements and reps are completed, rest 90-120 seconds between sets.